jourzero/verademo/readme.md

 ## Generate different payloads

-First we use ysoserial to generate attack Remote Command Execution (RCE) payloads that'll attempt to simply execute `touch /tmp/PAYLOAD_NAME` on the target:
+First we use [ysoserial](https://github.com/frohoff/ysoserial) to generate payloads for a Remote Command Execution (RCE) attack, hoping that some gadgets will existing in the app's classpath.
+The attack will simply attempt to execute `touch /tmp/PAYLOAD_NAME` on the target.

 ```bash
 $ cat gen-payloads.sh